-Stocks hit records as coronavirus slows, Sanders rallies Dems

-Bernie Sanders edged out Pete Buttigieg in a tight New Hampshire primary
+Dow, S&P, Nasdaq notch new records as health care, tech rally

-Stocks rallied to record highs Wednesday as the spread of the coronavirus slowed for a second day and investors shrugged off Bernie Sanders' victory at the New Hampshire primary.
+Stocks rallied to fresh record highs Wednesday as the spread of the coronavirus slowed for a second day and investors shrugged off Bernie Sanders' victory at the New Hampshire primary.

 Continue Reading Below